 Year 10 Phys Chem is strongly recommended.
 Prior knowledge of the Periodic Table and chemical reactions is necessary.
 Mathematics is also recommended as stoichiometry requires students to complete calculations and transpose formulae.
-For entry to Unit 1 and 2, students need to have an 'Above Standard' for General Maths and they need to have an "At Standard" for Advanced Maths.
+There are no prerequisites for entry to Units 1, 2 and 3.
 Students must undertake Unit 3 prior to undertaking Unit 4.